EffectOrientedProgramming/book/Chapters/05_Failure.md

 ```

 We can now create a new Effect from `getTemperature` and `check` that can fail with either an `Exception` or a `ClimateFailure`:
+The explicit knowledge of exactly how each Effect can fail is part of definition of the Effect.

+## Short-circuiting Failures

+Short-circuiting is an essential part of a user-friendly Effect Systems.
+With it, we can write a linear sequence of fallible expressions, while maintaining complete failure tracking.

 ```scala 3 mdoc:silent
 import zio.*